 What Is The Best African Violet Fertilizer?

 For Saintpaulia, the best fertilizer should have three characteristics: quick release, water-soluble, and urea-free product.
-Each feature mentioned is needed to suit the growing requirements of the plant.
+Each feature mentioned is needed to suit the growing african violets requirements.

 How to Apply African Violet Fertilizer